Yamaha RD250 and Yamaha RD350 History

 If you require 1973-75 Yamaha RD 350 parts diagram or Yamaha RD 250 parts list, please contact us.

-For further information about Yamaha RD models and their history visit Cycle World.
+For further information about Yamaha RD models and their history visit the cycle magazine - The Cycle World.

 The road test review can be found on Classic Motorbikes.

-There is also lots of help available from fellow motorcycle enthusiasts on the Aircooled RD Forum
+Also, you can get lots of good advice and help from fellow motorcycle enthusiasts on the Aircooled RD Forum